 Communication about past conduct is also very important for sustaining collusion, though for different reasons.
-As argued above, the ability to monitor each other is crucial to sustain collusion.
-Therefore, in markets in which firms cannot directly observe each other's price or output choices, timely communication about past conduct allows firms to overcome the lack of transparency.
-The more disaggregated the data (e.g. individual price choices and individual sales rather than average market price or aggregate sales), and the
+As argued above, the ability to monitor each other is crucial for the sustainability of collusion.
+Therefore, in markets in which firms cannot directly observe each other's price or output choices, communication about past conduct allows firms to overcome the lack of transparency.
+The more disaggregated the data (e.g. individual price choices and individual sales rather than average market price or aggregate sales) the more effective will communication be in allowing firms to detect deviations and to tailor punishments to the deviant.